Nicole Dollanganger: 2015–2016: Eerie Organization and Natural Born Losers

-In March 2016, Dollanganger's song "Chapel" (which would later be included on her 2018 album Heart Shaped Bed, released on Grimes' record label Eerie Organization which had since been renamed Crystal Math Music) was featured in the fourteenth episode of the sixth season of the television series The Walking Dead, "Twice as Far".
+In March 2016, Dollanganger's song "Chapel" (which would later be included on her 2018 album Heart Shaped Bed, released on Grimes' record label Eerie Organization, which had since been renamed Crystal Math Music) was featured in the fourteenth episode of the sixth season of the television series The Walking Dead, "Twice as Far".
 Later, from August to September 2016, Dollanganger embarked on a co-headlining tour across the United States with bands Elvis Depressedly and Teen Suicide.

 2017–2020: Heart Shaped Bed, touring, and collaborations

-In February 2017, Dollanganger was the support act for the last leg of Code Orange's Forever tour.
-In May 2017, she collaborated with grindcore band Full of Hell on the title track of their LP Trumpeting Ecstasy.
+In February 2017, Dollanganger was the support act for the last leg of hardcore band Code Orange's Forever tour.
+In May 2017, she collaborated with grindcore band Full of Hell by providing clean vocals on the title track of their LP Trumpeting Ecstasy.

 In 2018, she announced her upcoming album Heart Shaped Bed.
 On March 30, she released the first five tracks of the album only on her Bandcamp page.
 In June, she joined Code Orange for select dates for their The New Reality tour, alongside acts Vein and Twitching Tongues.
 Later, on October 26, Heart Shaped Bed was properly released and included a newly recorded version of the single "Chapel", produced by Arthur Rizk.

-In 2020, she collaborated with musical duo 100 gecs, Craig Owens, and Fall Out Boy on a remix of the 100 Gecs' song "hand crushed by a mallet" for the album 1000 Gecs and The Tree of Clues, a remix album of 1000 Gecs (2019).
+In 2020, she collaborated with musical duo 100 gecs, Craig Owens, and Fall Out Boy on a remix of the 100 gecs song "Hand Crushed by a Mallet" for the album 1000 gecs and the Tree of Clues, a remix album of 1000 gecs (2019).

 2021–present: Married in Mount Airy

-In 2021, Dollanganger released a new song "Whispering Glades".
-In 2022, Dollanganger released 2 new singles titled "Gold Satin Dreamer" and "Runnin' Free", while also announcing that her upcoming seventh studio album was to be released on January 6, 2023.
-The album is titled 'Married in Mount Airy'.
+On March 31, 2021, Dollanganger released a new song "Whispering Glades".
+On November 4, 2022, Dollanganger released a new song "Gold Satin Dreamer".
+A few weeks later, Dollanganger released "Runnin' Free".
+All three singles ended up being included on Dollanganger's seventh studio album titled Married in Mount Airy, which was released on January 6, 2023.
+Vinyl record releases of her most recent three albums were made available in limited stock on the week of November 20, 2024.